Non-invertible duality defect and non-commutative fusion algebra: Example in four dimensions: pure U(1) U(1) gauge theory

 the diagonal gauging $(\BZ^{[1]}_{2N'})_{\text{diag}}$ becomes a non-invertible symmetry.
-Furthermore, the (topological) duality defect $\Duality$ is obtained by the same procedure as discussed in section \ref{sec: general theory}, and its defect action can be written as the following;
+Furthermore, the (topological) duality defect $\Duality$ and its orientation reversal $\overline{\Duality}$ is obtained by the same procedure as discussed in section \ref{sec: general theory}, and its defect action can be written as the following;

-where $M_3$ is the co-dimension 1 manifold, and $A_{\text{L}}$ and $A_{\text{R}}$ are gauge fields living in left and right regions, respectively.
-In a similar manner to the two dimensions \eqref{eq: dressed duality defect}, we must dress the duality defect $\CD$ with the electric one-form symmetry defect and the emergent $\BZ_2$ one;
+where $M_3$ is a three dimensional manifold, and $A_{\text{L}}$ and $A_{\text{R}}$ are gauge fields living in left and right regions, respectively.
+As with the two dimensions \eqref{eq:barduality relation}, we can rewrite $\overline{\Duality}$ in a following way;